DKhalaf/Project_Network/README.md

 Recovery plan
-1) Install a ubuntu client from https://www.ubuntu.com/download/desktop
+Requirements:
-2) Download a web and a DNS server. https://www.ubuntu.com/download/server You can also find a debian linux server from the web
+VMWare - SRX Router - Ubuntu Desktop(client) - Webserver - DNS-server

-3) Download the SRX router from fronter and clone it
+*) Download and install in VMWare, a ubuntu client from https://www.ubuntu.com/download/desktop *) Download and install in VMWare, a debian linux server from: https://www.debian.org/ *) Download and install in VMWare, a SRX router and clone it. (can be found on fronter or https://www.juniper.net)

-3) Open and install the SRX Router in VMWare
+1) Open and install the SRX Router in VMWare
-4) Name one router, Router-INT and the other Router-EXT
+2) Name one router, Router-INT and the other Router-EXT
-5) Right click your ubuntu client in VMWare, go to Network Adapter, choose "NAT" You should be able to access the internet on your ubuntu client now
+3) Right click your ubuntu client in VMWare, go to Network Adapter, choose "NAT" You should be able to access the internet on your ubuntu client now

 6)